 Alianza provides our sterilization surgeries at cost, thanks to donations from private donors and foundations who help us cover our clinic overhead and operating costs.

-Above that $350 pesos, our other clinic operating costs: salaries, rent, electricity / gas / water, oxygen, and our many other medical expenses; for example, treatments for Transmissible Venereal Tumors ($150 pesos for each weekly treatment for an average of $1,300 MX pesos per animal) are covered by our dedicated supporters.
+Above that $400 pesos, our other clinic operating costs are covered by our dedicated supporters.
+Our generous donors cover these additional expenses: salaries, rent, utilities, oxygen, and our many other medical expenses such as treatments for Transmissible Venereal Tumors ($150 pesos for each weekly treatment for an average of $1,300 MX pesos per animal).

 The Alianza Staff

-Alianza operates our clinic with two veterinarians and a host of trained volunteers.
-Behind the scenes, our board of directors manages administration and financing.
+Alianza operates our clinic with two veterinarians, an office manager/appointments coordinator, and a host of trained volunteers.
+Behind the scenes, Alianza’s board of directors manages administration and financing.

-Alianza operates the clinic with two veterinarians on paid staff, our clinic director, Dr. Diana Morales, DVM and Dr. Michelle Rivera, DVM.
-Our professional medical staff is responsible for day-to-day clinic operations and all medical decisions.
+Alianza’s professional medical staff is responsible for day-to-day clinic operations and all medical decisions.
+The clinic operates with two veterinarians on paid staff, our clinic director, Dr. Diana Morales, DVM and Dr. Michelle Rivera, DVM.
+Our highly trained veterinarians also lead our Surgical Training and Continuing Education courses.

-Our staff of trained volunteers performs various clinic duties from receiving our patients as they are brought in for surgery and monitoring patients as they recover from surgery, to cleaning and sterilizing instruments.
-Each volunteer receives training from our volunteer coordinator, Laurie Taylor, who also handles scheduling to ensure each clinic day is adequately staffed.
+A staff of trained volunteers performs various clinic duties from receiving our patients as they are brought into the clinic and monitoring patients as they recover from surgery, to cleaning and sterilizing instruments.
+Each volunteer receives training in their specific tasks from our volunteer coordinator, Laurie Taylor, who also handles scheduling to ensure each clinic day is adequately staffed.

 Board of Directors